Roleplaying Game Submission Tips

 The Additional Information field is meant to let the scheduler know of any special needs.
 This information will not appear to the public.

-What I am looking for in a game
+What we are looking for in a game

 - The less restrictive you are about time slots you will accept (that is, the less time you rule out in the 'Can't Run' field of your proposal), the better chance you have of being scheduled.